 Can Parkinson's Disease Cause Death?

-While the disease is not known to directly cause a person to lose their life, it significantly impacts their ability to move and function which can have implications on how the body deals with other health risks and external factors that may, in turn, result in a person's death from Parkinson's disease.
+While the disease is not known to directly cause a person to lose their life, it significantly impacts their ability to move and function.
+These issues can affect how the body deals with other health risks and external factors that may, in turn, result in a person's death from Parkinson's disease

 The strain that the disease places on the body can make managing other illnesses and deterioration of health more rapid than when the disease is not present.
 Individuals with Parkinson's disease have higher mortality rates based on the disease and other factors.

 If your loved one with Parkinson's disease died after exposure to contaminants at Camp Lejeune, you might have a basis for a wrongful death claim under the Camp Lejeune Justice Act.
-The act not only provides an avenue for recovery for the victims directly affected by the water contamination, but it also affords surviving families of victims who died after their time at the base an opportunity for justice on their loved one’s behalf.
+The act not only provides an avenue for recovery for the victims directly affected by the water contamination, but it also affords the surviving families of victims who died after their time at the base an opportunity for justice on their loved ones' behalf.

 Wrongful death claims appear to be allowable under the legislation.
-Who can bring forward these wrongful death claims and the damages available to the party filing the lawsuit will depend on the facts and circumstances of each case.
+Who can bring these wrongful death claims and the damages available to the party filing the lawsuit will depend on the facts and circumstances of each case.

 If your loved one passed away after a Parkinson's disease diagnosis or another ailment you believe relates to their time at Camp Lejeune, schedule an evaluation with a Camp Lejeune water contamination attorney.
 During this free consultation, you can discuss what legal options are available to you and whether you are eligible to file a claim.